-Our vision is to make specialised medical services available to all on an equitable basis.
+You are at the right place!
+Regency Medical Centre is an innovative, dependable Multi-Specialty Hospital with satellite centers across Dar es Salaam, the business capital of Tanzania.
+Our vision is to make specialized medical services available to all on an equitable basis.
 We believe health care should be affordable and comprehensive for everyone, and physically accessible where and when needed.

 NATIONAL HEALTH INSURANCE FUND (NHIF)

 With an aim to ensure accessibility of health care services to all Tanzanians, National Health Insurance Fund (NHIF) – a Social Health Insurance Scheme was established.
-If registered under NHIF, beneficiaries can easily access health services through a wide network of accredited health facilities in Tanzania, which includes, the world-class facilities at Regency Medical Centre.
+If registered under NHIF, beneficiaries can easily access health services through a wide network of accredited health facilities in Tanzania, which includes the world-class facilities at Regency Medical Centre.
 If you are a NHIF holder, then you too can claim medical services under this scheme.
 To know more about the standard process followed at Regency Medical Centre, watch this informative video which will take you through the entire process, right from the admission for treatment to the claim form processing.

 PERSONALISED FAST TRACK SERVICE